TechieGuy12/FileVerification/README.md

 File Verification includes the following:

-**Generate MD5, SHA1, SHA256 or SHA512 hash value.** Specific which hash algorithm to use for all files in a directory or subdirectory.
+**Generate MD5, SHA1, SHA256 or SHA512 hash value.** Specify which hash algorithm to use for all files in a directory or subdirectory.

 **Exclude specific files or folders.** Files and folders can be excluded from having their checksum computed.